Folio Studio

 4. You receive a block of ISBNs (minimum 10)

 You don't need to create a company.
 You can register as a publisher under your own name or a chosen imprint name.
+The AFNIL also handles ISBNs for Belgium, Switzerland, Quebec (French-language publishers), and other Francophone areas.

 Australia and New Zealand: Thorpe-Bowker